ifandelse/writing/techpro/web client storage options/post.md

 Our `getWriter` function takes the contents we want to save and a callback, and returns a function that handles writing the data.
 Inside it you can see that we're using the fileEntry handle passed in (`getFile` passes this arg into the success callback) to create a writer.
 Once we have the `fileWriter` instance (yet another level deep in nested callbacks, sigh), we hook up a `onwriteend` and `onerror` handler.
 Then we stored our serialized `contents` array in a BLOG and write it to our file.
 It's important to note that I'm overwriting the file in this case, not appending.
 You *can* append, though.
 If you simply wanted to add something to the end of the file, then you could include `fileWriter.seek(fileWriter.length);` before you call `fileWriter.write(blob)`.

 ##Mobile Device File System APIs
-In my role as a Developer Advocate for [Icenium](), I definitely run into the need to store data in a mobile device's file system when building [hybrid mobile apps]().
-Icenium, like PhoneGap, uses [Apache Cordova](), which already supports file system access.
+In my role as a Developer Advocate for [Icenium](http://www.icenium.com/), I definitely run into the need to store data in a mobile device's file system when building [hybrid mobile apps](http://tech.pro/blog/1355/when-to-go-native-mobile-web-or-cross-platformhybrid).
+Icenium, like PhoneGap, uses [Apache Cordova](http://cordova.apache.org/), which already supports file system access.
 The good news is the Apachae Cordova File API is based on the W3C File API spec - which means nearly everything you saw in the above examples will be relevant.
 The main exception is that you won't need to use webkit-prefixed methods (e.g. - use `window.requestFileSystem` instead of `window.webkitRequestFileSystem`).
 In fact, it's quite common to see developers normalizing the webkit-prefixed methods in web applications like this:

 	window.requestFileSystem  = window.requestFileSystem || window.webkitRequestFileSystem;

 ##Support
-Current browser support data, via [caniuse](http://caniuse.com):
+Current browser support:

 ![](./FileSystemSupport.png)
 *(taken from [http://caniuse.com/#feat=filesystem](http://caniuse.com/#feat=filesystem))*

+However, you might improve on the above support if you use the [idb.filesystem.js](https://github.com/ebidel/idb.filesystem.js) polyfill mentioned earlier.

 ##Web SQL
 As I mentioned earlier, Web SQL has been deprecated, so we're not going to spend much time on it.
 However, there are quite a number of applications in the wild using this feature, so you may run into one.